Joe started preparing for the Uniform Bar Exam (in Kansas) with just seven weeks to go.

 Moving on from the bar exam meant that Joe now has plenty of time for activities and interests that are meaningful to him.

 “I was kind of an older law student.
 I did fire EMS, was a firefighter for 15 years, and I still now am going to continue to volunteer for a volunteer department in my hometown.
 So that’s probably gonna keep me pretty busy, but that’s something I’ve always really enjoyed.”

 Even his health and fitness are going back on track.
 Joe had the freedom to go biking the weekend after finding out he passed.

 “The bike race is just trying to get back into shape after being in law school for 3 years and you kind of let yourself go with all that sittin’ around.”

 Advice for learning better during bar preparation

-If Joe had one piece of advice for other students who are just starting out, it aligns with the MTYLT sentiments that (1) lectures are (mostly) useless and (2) application of the rules is king in terms of learning.
+If Joe had one piece of advice for other students who are just starting out, it aligns with the MTYLT sentiments that (1) lectures are a mostly useless way to learn passively (you forget 99% of what you hear) and (2) application of the rules is king in terms of learning.